TPssp/TPssp.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my personal website!
-I am Zhiyuan Liu (Chinese: 刘知远), a highly motivated and passionate undergraduate student majoring in Software Engineering at Harbin Institute of Technology (HIT).
-I am currently a junior with a strong academic record and a deep interest in **Data-centric AI**, particularly in **Data-Efficient Artificial Intelligence**.
+I am Zhiyuan Liu (Chinese: 刘知远), an enthusiastic and self-driven undergraduate student majoring in Software Engineering at Harbin Institute of Technology (HIT).
+I am currently a junior with a strong academic record and a growing passion for building **more capable and practical large-scale models**, particularly through the lens of **efficiency-oriented AI research**.

-My research is centered around the burgeoning field of **Data-Efficient AI**, which tackles the critical challenge of data dependency in modern AI.
-Current artificial intelligence models often demand vast amounts of training data, leading to prohibitively high training costs, especially for large-scale models.
-I am deeply interested in exploring innovative approaches to **utilize data more efficiently**, including techniques for **scientific data cleaning and synthesis**, as well as **optimizing inference processes**, ultimately striving towards the goal of truly **data-efficient artificial intelligence**.
-My specific research interests directly align with this vision, focusing on:

-* **Efficient Inference Methods**: Exploring techniques to accelerate model inference to achieve faster and resource-light predictions without compromising performance.
-* **Dataset Distillation:**  Developing methods for efficient and lossless dataset compression, enabling effective training with significantly reduced data.
-* **Knowledge Distillation:**  Investigating novel techniques to transfer knowledge from large, data-hungry models to compact student models, promoting efficient knowledge representation and transfer.
+My research interest centers around the fundamental question:
+**How can we make large models more efficient, more generalizable, and more accessible?**
+As the size and complexity of modern models continue to grow, so do their training and inference costs.
+This has created a pressing need to rethink how we construct and use large models—from data representation to computational design.
+I am especially motivated by the challenge of enhancing large model capabilities **without relying solely on scale**, but instead through **methodological innovation**.

+To this end, I have explored several key directions:

+- **Efficient Inference for Large Models**
+  I co-authored a paper proposing `dLLM-Cache`, a training-free caching method to accelerate diffusion-based large language models by exploiting computational redundancies.

+- **Dataset Distillation for Data-Efficient Training**
+  I contributed to the development of `NCFM`, a novel dataset distillation approach based on Characteristic Functions.
+  ⭐️ _The paper was accepted as a **CVPR 2025 Highlight**, receiving **full** scores (5/5/5) from all three reviewers._
+- **Feature-based Knowledge Distillation**
+  Building on the idea of distributional matching, I also explored the use of Characteristic Functions in feature-based knowledge distillation, aiming to improve the expressiveness and transferability of compact models.

+Looking forward, I hope to continue exploring **more efficient, scalable, and interpretable ways to build and utilize large models**, with a focus on enabling broad deployment and responsible AI development.

 # 🔥 News